rockcrafters/dotnet/dotnet-runtime/README.md

 # .NET Runtime

-This ROCK is a tiny [Chiseled](https://github.com/canonical/chisel) Ubuntu container image, containing the [.NET](https://dotnet.microsoft.com/en-us/) runtimes and libraries necessary for running .NET applications in production.
+This image is a tiny [Chiseled](https://github.com/canonical/chisel) Ubuntu container image, containing the [.NET](https://dotnet.microsoft.com/en-us/) runtimes and libraries necessary for running .NET applications in production.

 # Dependencies

-This image relies on the `dotnet-runtime-deps` ROCK, which is built and maintained separately.
+This image relies on the `dotnet-runtime-deps` image, which is built and maintained separately.

 # References